maim-lain/schooloflust/walkthrough.md

 <br>

-- Enter the gift shop to the left ->
+- Enter the gift shop to the left -> drill or mall?